Tabula Capuana

 The Tabula Capuana ("Tablet from Capua"; Ital.
-Tavola Capuana), is an ancient terracotta slab, 50 by 60 cm, with a long inscribed text in Etruscan, dated to about 470 bce, apparently a ritual calendar.
+Tavola Capuana), is an ancient terracotta slab, 50 by 60 cm, with a long inscribed text in Etruscan, dated to around 470 BCE, apparently a ritual calendar.
 About 390 words are legible, making it the second-most extensive surviving Etruscan text.
-(The longest is the linen book (Liber Linteus), also a ritual calendar, used in ancient Egypt for mummy wrappings, now at Zagreb.)
-It is located in the Altes Museum, Berlin.
+The longest is the linen book (Liber Linteus), also a ritual calendar, used in ancient Egypt for mummy wrappings, now at Zagreb.
+The Tabula Capuana is located in the Altes Museum, Berlin.